My80vette/My80vette/README.md

 *  Went from a comlete novice to designing our entire backend architecture utilizing **Microsoft Azure** to handle data storage, model hosting, hosting our app service, and implementing vector stores and AI search for our custom RAG.
 Learning tons of Azure fundamentals.

-## 🚀 Current Side Projects

-*   **Ollama Chatbot** An Ollama Powered chatbot centered around React, Express, and MongoDB.
-To gain experience building full-stack applications with modern tools, I will be building a web app that utilizes Ollama to run various Open Source models, respond in various ways based on system prompting instructions, and practice prompt engineering for smaller models.
-*   **N8N Agentic Ai Study Tool:** Utilizing the localized version of N8N Community and Ollama, as an introduction to Agentic AIs, I am creating a tool that will injest a text file to see what topics and projects I want to work on, and based around my schedule for the day, It breaks down the topic into its subchapters, tells me what modules, chapters, or features I should target, and it will design a rough outline of my day.
-I later hope to connect it with other AI based study tools to generate and gather resources from the web more effectively.
-This is to help me combat my ADHD, which makes time management something I have struggled with in the past.
-The goal is to build this Agent into a full-fledged life management system that connects with my LifeFlow Kanban Board once that projects finishes development.
-*   **Personal Website:** All good developers need a website, I want a place to show some more advanced UI skills, and my resume.
-I want to also use it as a playground to implement some fun tools like a web-hosted image generator powered by Stable Diffusion, and a RAG style Chatbot that answers questions about myeself.
-I have so many ideas for how I want to use these fun, local models, and thanks to Ollama and SD frame, but I need to work around my hardware and resource requirements, although the API usage is fairly straight forawrd.

 ## 📚 What I'm Learning